West Philadelphia Streetcar Suburb Historic District

 Placed on the National Register of Historic Places February 5, 1998

-Note: In several places in this text, there are references to illustrations.
-At present, they are not available; we hope to add them soon.
-Meanwhile, here is a map.
+Note: In several places in this text, there are references to illustrations that are not available in this version.

 The West Philadelphia Streetcar Suburb Historic District gains its significance in the areas of Architecture and Community Development, and represents the transformation of Philadelphia's rural farmland into urban residential development, made possible by the streetcar which provided easy access to Center City.
 From 1850-1930, the period of significance, the area evolved from a fashionable, upper class, country retreat to a middle class streetcar suburb, largely commissioned by speculative developers, designed by some of the city's most prolific architects, and occupied by a rising class of industrial managers and other professionals.
 The period of significance marks the decades during which the district took its shape, with the earliest developments beginning in 1850 and the final period of significant construction ending in 1930.
 The development pattern established in the district closely paralleled transportation developments which enabled the residents to live in the outer reaches of Philadelphia which were made accessible by the horsecar and later streetcar lines.
 The district also reflects the demand for housing created by several major institutions which located in or near the district.
 Hence the district is significant under Criterion A for community development.
 Herein lies one of Philadelphia's finest collections of mid to late nineteenth and early twentieth century predominantly residential architecture and thus also meets National Register Criterion C.